WadhwaniAI/cough-against-covid/datasets/README.md

 * Cleaning: Run the notebook - `cough-against-covid/datasets/cleaning/flusense.ipynb`.

-* Versioning: We use this dataset for cough-detection task only.
+* Versioning (Optional): We use this dataset for cough-detection task only.
 Thus, we create version `v1.0` using notebook - `cough-against-covid/datasets/versioning/cough-detection/flusense/segmented-v1.0.ipynb`.
 If you want to try a new split, you can create a new notebook.

 The final dataset folder structure as a result of above steps is organized as follows:
 ```bash